tomca32/snake/README.md

 ## How to Play

 It's Snake.
 You know how to play it.
 Use the cursor keys to change snake direction.
+Press `p` to pause.

 ## How to Run